keikai/doc/dev-ref/Use_Case.md

 ---
 title: 'Use Case'
 ---
-The following sections, we will introduce some practical customizations and applications based on Keikai.
+In the following sections, we will introduce practical use cases on how you can customize and build an app based on Keikai.